 Payment Card Industry Data Security Standards (PCI DSS)

 Any business, no matter the industry or size, that accepts, processes, stores, or transmits cardholder data is required to comply with the PCI DSS.
-The PCI standards apply to all merchants, financial institutions, and service providers with the goal to protect payment account data throughout the payment lifecycle.
+The PCI standards apply to all merchants, financial institutions, and service providers to protect payment account data throughout the payment lifecycle.

 Sarbanes-Oxley Act (SOX)

-This law, also known as the Corporate Responsibility Act of 2002, was introduced in response to protect investors from fraudulent financial reporting, and threatens strict penalties for any business found to be non-compliant.
-SOX also amended existing laws enforced by the Security and Exchange Commission (SEC) by adding four key areas of focus: corporate responsibility, increased criminal punishment, accounting regulation, and new protections.
+This law, also known as the Corporate Responsibility Act of 2002, was introduced to protect investors from fraudulent financial reporting and threatens strict penalties for any business found to be non-compliant.
+SOX also amended existing laws enforced by the Security and Exchange Commission (SEC) by adding four critical areas of focus: corporate responsibility, increased criminal punishment, accounting regulation, and new protections.

 Dodd-Frank Act

 The Dodd-Frank Wall Street Reform and Consumer Protection Act was introduced in 2010 in response to the 2008 financial crisis.
-It aims to improve the financial stability of the U,S. economy.
-Dodd-Frank imposed new liquidity requirements on banks, established the Consumer Financial Protection Bureau and all the CFPB’s attendant regulations, and did much more, too.
+It aims to improve the financial stability of the U.S. economy.
+Dodd-Frank imposed new liquidity requirements on banks, established the Consumer Financial Protection Bureau and all the CFPB’s attendant regulations, and did much more.

 Healthcare